msoften/webast-chrome-extension/README.md

+# WebAst Chrome Extension.
+# Project details.
+# Releases.
+# How to install.
-# webast-chrome-extension
+# License.
-WebAst client frontend